sulavthapa19/sql_data_warehouse_project/README.md

-## SQL Server Data Warehouse and Analytics Project
+## Data Warehouse and Analytics Project

 This project demonstrates the end-to-end development of a data warehouse using SQL Server.
 It covers the full process of working with data from multiple sources, preparing it for analysis, and generating insights that support business decision-making.
 The project was created as a portfolio to showcase practical skills in data engineering and analytics.